glynawe/Vanilla/vanilla.md

 | `new`(A, d)  | A = `ref array of` T₂; d: `integer` | A           | allocate an array of *d* elements |
 | `free`(r)    | r: `ref` T₂                         |             | free an object                    |

 The `new` procedure calls `ALLOCATE(SYSTEM_SIZE(T₂))` or `ALLOCATE(SYSTEM_SIZE(T₂) * d)` to obtain the address of free space for a new variable.
-If that address is 0 then an exception is raised, otherwise the new variable is assigned a default initial value and a reference to it is returned.
+If that address is 0 then an runtime error is raised, otherwise the new variable is assigned a default initial value and a reference to it is returned.

 The `free(r)` procedure calls `DEALLOCATE(SYSTEM_TYPE(r, integer))` to mark the space at *r* as free for reallocation.